 This is my favorite peach salsa.
-I found it a decade or so ago on the Shibaguyz site but they changed the recipe since.
-That version talked about canning.
-Maybe someone’s food safety attorney got them?
-Who knows.
-This is my version below–which I canned before I knew it might not be a tested recipe For you canning people out there, the only change I made was adding some more honey to my pot, totally legal as honey doesn’t change the pH, and I swapped out jalapeños for an equivalent volume of green peppers because I hate spice.
-Even so, since I now suspect this is untested, my attorney won’t let me put canning directions.
+I found it a decade or so ago on the Shibaguyz site listed a canning recipe, but they changed the recipe and took down the site.
+This is my version below.
+The only change I made was adding some extra honey, which is totally legal in the canning world since honey doesn’t change the pH.
+I also swapped out jalapeños for an equivalent volume of green peppers because I hate spice.
+Even so, since this is untested, my attorney won’t let me put canning directions.

 - 1 cup white vinegar

 - 12 cups peeled and pitted peaches

 - 2 1/2 cups chopped onion (red looks better, but I use vidalia)

 - 8 jalapeño peppers or 2 green peppers (or some medium-spice combo)

 - 2 red bell peppers (or go wild–do an orange or yellow!)

 - 1 cup fresh, well-chopped fresh cilantro.
 It’s bolted by the time peaches come in here, so I go to the Latin American or Asian store where it’s sold in bunches.
 Pro tip: never buy herbs in clamshells.